 To mask any unpleasant scents

 The first reason is far from romantic.
 This story goes back to the 15th-century when people didn’t bathe that often.
 Back then it was most common to get married in June because everyone took their yearly (!) baths in May.
 With their baths already a month ago the brides didn’t smell too good.
 So that’s reason number one why they (used to) carry wedding bouquets: to hide their body odour and prevent their future husband from running away.

 To get the happy couple in the mood

 This reason dates back to the Roman era.
 The Romans did not have bridal bouquets, but garlands that symbolised a new life and fertility.
 Later on, this tradition evolved and aphrodisiacs such as Dill were added to get the newlyweds in the right mood.

 Ban evil spirits from the wedding

 Reason number 3 is a smelly one.
 During the Middle Ages, people were a bit more superstitious than we are now.
-In order to banish evil spirits from visiting their wedding, the brides added some strong smelling herbs to their bouquet.
-Just think of a wedding bouquet smelling like garlic…
+In order to banish evil spirits from visiting their wedding, the brides added some strong-smelling herbs to their bouquet.
+Just imagine a wedding bouquet that smells like garlic…

 The language of love